cellgeni/nf-demultiplex/README.md

 `nextflow-tower` - this branch contains the script for running demultiplexing on the FARM using Nextflow Tower.

 ## Quick start
 First `git clone https://github.com/cellgeni/nf-demultiplex.git` into actions.
-Then create sample file `actions/samples.tsv`:
+Then create sample file `actions/samples.tsv` (name bam barcode number-of-genotype):
 <pre>
 name1	/path/to/1/bam	/path/to/1/barcodes.tsv.gz  K1
 name2	/path/to/2/bam	/path/to/2/barcodes.tsv.gz  K2